beginner117/sim-lvdt/Kumar/README.md

 For changing the wire, magnet material modify the instance 'wire' in the corresponding LVDT/VC.py script and add this material to the 'prop_inn', 'prop_out' & 'mag_mat' methods of 'Wiretype' class in the design.py module.
 (Make sure the modified material is available in the FEMM material library.
 If not, the new material must be defined with all the properties in the classes 'FEMM_coil' and 'FEMM_magnet' of the 'femm_model.py' module.)

+For a better understanding, a model code to simulate LVDTs is given in 'example.md' file.
+Please go through that.